A few weeks before Christmas 2006 I joined a number of internet

 And thanks for the answers!

-I see a couple of your answers have started something while I've been
+I see a couple of your answers have started something while I've

 travelling!